pfabrici/vagrant-confluent/README.md

 Zookeeper
 ------------------
+Zookeeper is more-or-less the configuration memory for the kafka,schema-registry and kafka-connect cluster described in this README.

 The Zookeeper installation is done independently from the Confluent stuff.
 As it is pretty standard, Zookeeper is running on port 2181 here as well.
 Zookeepers data directory is in /tmp/zookeeper.
 Zookeeper is configured to run in cluster mode,